MehrnooshTahani/MappingBLOS_MolecularClouds/README.md

    - Dominion Radio Astrophysical Observatory
    - University of Victoria

 The code uses outputs of a chemical evolution code.
 Any chemical evolution code that provides abundances vs extinction (or column density) can be used.
-In this version we used outputs of a chemical evolution code developed by René Plume, at the University of Clagary.
+In this version we used outputs of a chemical evolution code developed by **René Plume**, at the University of Clagary.